Develop an in-depth understanding of personality, ability, and positive psychology

-The 120 credit course comprises core courses and optional outside courses.
-The core assures you have specialist knowledge in personality and reasoning, as well as a sounds footing in methodology.
-We leave open the outside options - you will have an opportunity to discuss in person which options best serve your needs in the first weeks of the course.
+The 120 credit programme comprises core courses and optional courses.
+The core courses assure you have specialist knowledge in personality and reasoning, as well as a sound footing in methodology.
+Choose the optional courses that suit you - you will have an opportunity to discuss in person which options best serve your needs in the first weeks of the course.

 The major project of the degree is a dissertation (60 credits).
 Here you hone your empirical research skills, in a significant project, developed over the year in collaboration with your supervisor, and with a focus on the thesis over the summer.
 Several of these have led to publications.

-A strength of the course is its flexibility: we can accommodate almost any choice of external subjects, take students from a diverse range of backgrounds, and you have a high level of control and choice over the specific topics in which you specialise.
-All of this occurs alongside professors with global reputations for leadership in the field: Among our staff are past of present presidents of international societies, journal editors, and all staff have a track-record of high-impact and prestigious scholarly work.
+A strength of the programme is its flexibility: we can accommodate almost any choice of external subjects, take students from a diverse range of backgrounds, and you have a high level of control and choice over the specific topics in which you specialise.
+All of this occurs alongside professors with global reputations for leadership in the field: Among our staff are presidents of international societies, journal editors, and all staff have a track-record of high-impact and prestigious scholarly work.

 Within this flexible framework, and alongside engaged staff and fellow students, you will develop in-depth knowledge, analytic and presentation skills, absorbing and engaging with cutting edge ideas.